On a less centralised Proof of Stake setup

 0. Posts on this blog are ranked in decreasing order of likeability to myself.
 This entry was originally posted on 08.01.2025, and the current version may have been updated several times from its original form.

-1.1 Trying to limit the alleged tendency of Proof of Stake systems to centralise around large holders, one could do worse than adopt the following steps.
+1.1 Let try to limit the alleged tendency of Proof of Stake systems to centralise around large holders (and optimise a few other issues as well) below.

-1.2 First, let one’s probability of being selected as a validator be proportional to the square root of one’s staked sum instead of the staked sum itself.
-To avoid the issue of numbers lower than one having squares larger than themselves, set the actual function SQRT [1+ STAKE] - 1.
+1.2 To begin with, we let one’s probability of being selected as a validator be proportional to the square root of one’s staked sum, instead of the staked sum itself.
+To avoid the issue of numbers lower than one having squares larger than themselves, set the actual function to SQRT [1+ STAKE] - 1.

-1.21 We have now introduced an incentive for stakers to split their stakes into multiple wallets to, at the limit, recreate a linear relationship between chance of being selected and stake.
-We deal with this in 1.4, but in the meantime,
+1.3 We have introduced an incentive for would-be validators to split their stakes into multiple wallets to, at the limit, recreate a linear relationship between chance of being selected and stake.
+To counter this, we enforce a uniform Proof of Burn of one unit or some such minor sum to join a validation queue for a chance to be selected.

-1.22 Second, allow stakers to validate less than the total reserve of outstanding transactions (there's no block size limit) to facilitate the participation of validators with lesser compute.
-Normalise the size of the transcations pool that all stakers bid on against the highest such bid, so that each staker is asignea number between zero and one.
+1.4 Next, we allow would-be validators to validate less than the total reserve of outstanding transactions (there's no block size limit) to facilitate the participation of validators with lesser compute.
+Selection probability should still be proportional to the size of the transactions undertaken.

 Comments